by William D. Lipe

 A number of U.S. laws affect archaeology, either directly or indirectly.
 Archaeology is often addressed in the context of more-general historic preservation or environmental laws.
 Federal laws usually have detailed regulations that prescribe how they are to be implemented.
 In some cases, standards have also been published to guide federal involvement in archaeology and historic preservation.
 The book Federal Historic Preservation Laws is available on the National Park Service website.

 The states have a variety of laws relating to archaeology and historic preservation.
-In addition, many American Indian tribes have laws and regulations designed to protect archaeological sites on tribal lands and to regulate access to them.
+In addition, many tribes have laws and regulations designed to protect archaeological sites on tribal lands and to regulate access to them.

 Many archaeologists in the U.S. today are employed by federal or state agencies, Indian tribes, or private consulting firms to do "cultural resource management" archaeology.
 This work is ordinarily done to comply with federal, state, and tribal laws.